Columbia University | GSAPP

 I’m obsessed with overgrown, forsaken spaces.

-Spaces where entropy increases and therefore inevitably reducing man’s attempts at order.
 Random urban overgrown fabric that facilitates human engagement with nature.
 Organic wild world where you breathe the nature, you live in a nature, you experience the nature.

 Architecture that is not just a building but is a process.
 It’s a dynamic process of interactions and relationships between human and nature, it is a naturally formed space.
 Space where is a perpetual interaction between building and environment: both human behavior and the natural world.
 Structures that move toward higher entropy.
 Force of impermanence that constantly reshapes architecture.
 Field that intersects with surface which is not architecture, mass which creates unexpected, wild spaces.
 Field of nature that merges with architecture and takes over it.